“You’re what’s called a pretentious absorber.” Stewart Griffin

 “You remember how Madonna lived in London for, like, a month and then started talking with a British accent?
 It’s that.”
 Stewart Griffin

 Betty didn’t intend to be a pretentious absorber.
 It just sort of happened.
 It was an accident.
-It was something that happened in that way we accidentally mimic and imitate our parents, our teachers, and anyone else we might admire.
+It was something that happened in that way we incidentally mimic and imitate our parents, our teachers, and anyone else we admire.
 Betty never admired anyone to the point that she would mimic or imitate them, until she met those foreign-born students in college.
 She was so fascinated by their ways and customs that she hung out with them almost exclusively.
-She met their parents, and partied with their aunts and uncles, until she eventually found acceptance among them.
+She met their parents, and partied with their aunts and uncles, until she eventually gained acceptance among them.
 She never felt so accepted by a group of people before.
 She never truly believed she could change her ethnic heritage.
 It just sort of happened.